carlaKC/lightning-notes/ldk-arch.md

 ### Commitment Dance

+Full commitment dance for adding a HTLC that's intended to be forwarded.

 #### Adding a HTLC
 - Once a channel has been fully opened, it's going to be tracked in the `ChannelManger`'s `per_peer_state`: